Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-Last revision: 30/08/2024
+Last revision: 2 weeks ago

 Available formats: Word and PDF

-Size: 17 to 24 pages
+Size: 18 to 25 pages

-Rating: 4.6 - 84 votes
+Rating: 4.6 - 86 votes

-This Lease will create a legally binding contract between the parties, outlining the rights and responsibilities of both the landlord and the tenant.
+This lease will create a legally binding contract between the parties, outlining the rights and responsibilities of both the landlord and the tenant.

 A Retail Lease is more tightly regulated than a Commercial Lease.
 Each state and territory in Australia has specific legislation regarding Retail Leases.
 Landlords who have property that fits within this retail tenancy legislation must only rent the property out using a Retail Lease.
 They are likely to face penalties if they fail to do this.

-The exact requirements for retail leases vary from one state or territory to the other, but it is often a question of the size of the property being leased and/or what it is going to be used for.
+The exact requirements for Retail Leases vary from one state or territory to the other, but it is often a question of the size of the property being leased and/or what it is going to be used for.
 In general, retail shops and similar businesses are likely to need to use a Retail Lease.
 Other commercial property such as scrap yards or warehouses may be able to use a general Commercial Lease Agreement.

 Each state and territory government has an office or department that deals with fair trading or small business matters, (such as the "Small Business Commissioner" or the office of "Consumer Affairs and Fair Trading").
 This is usually a good place to go for information about Retail Leases in the relevant state or territory and to determine whether a Commercial Lease is suitable for the relevant property.